picleb/KrakenWebSocketsClientTS/README.md

 ## Technologies used
 - NPM as package manager
-- Grunt as task runner
+- NPM scripts to watch and build assets
 - TypeScript as JavaScript superset
 - Sass as CSS pre-processor
 - Webpack for handling JavaScript's uglifying.